Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 When the belief has been nurtured that one is deserving of neglect and deficit, it becomes easy to adopt a persona of like mind.

 Yet in the same breath, once you decide to take charge of your life and understand that you are as important as anyone else, you start ‘rehabilitating’ your mind and your life to allow yourself to achieve success.

 If you're looking to replace your unsupportive thinking with thoughts that support the life you'd like to live, you can adopt these Secrets of the Millionaire Mind Wealth Files and experience for yourself, the power of your thoughts.

-Of course you can, afterall, we repeat what we enjoy and getting attention, whether through drama or delight, releases pain-suppressing endorphins which induce pleasure (to varying degrees).
+After all, we repeat what we enjoy, and getting attention, whether through drama or delight, releases pain-suppressing endorphins that tend to induce pleasure (to varying degrees).

-At the core, the need to connect is stronger than the need to have a meaningful experience when you’re addicted to attention - any will do as long as there is some form of interaction that validates your existence and generates approval of the oppressive force that initially instilled limitations and low self-worth into your being.
+At the core, the need to connect is stronger than the need to have a meaningful experience when you’re addicted to attention.

-Blaming, maiming, complaining, shaming, gossip and drama-based conversations based on conflict to validate one’s unwillingness to take action toward creating the world you desire are the most basic attention seeking behaviors in the realm of personal excellence.
+Blaming, maiming, complaining, shaming, gossiping, and drama-based conversations that invoke conflict to validate one’s unwillingness to take action toward creating the world you desire are the most basic attention-seeking behaviors in the realm of personal development.

 These habitual thought patterns can be replaced with a success mindset.